 “But what if I forget what I was going to say while I’m listening?” you may be asking.
 This is a great question.
 One thing I personally do is take notes on my phone while I’m listening to someone.
 If I think of an important point, I jot down a key phrase that will help me remember it later.
 Once I’m done leaning in, I can look back through my notes and bring it up if it still seems relevant.

-What you know will always be infinitely dwarfed by what you don’t know, so it’s better to assume that everyone has something to teach you.
-We can do tremendous damage to our relationships when we act out of presumption, so never forget to lean in.
+It’s better to assume that everyone has something to teach you, so never forget to lean in.
 This is one of the most foundational communication tips.

 2. Listen Often